-Fair Pay Act

-California's Fair Pay Act significantly broadens existing law against gender pay inequality.
+Fair Pay Act California's Fair Pay Act significantly broadens existing law against gender and racial pay inequality.
 The law requires equal pay for employees who perform "substantially similar work," even if they work at different locations.
 The law makes it more difficult for employers to prove that the basis for pay inequality is based on a legitimate factor other than sex.
-Effective January 1, 2017, these protections were extended to race and ethnicity.
-Effective January 1, 2018, employers may no longer ask job applicants about their salary history.

-Disability Discrimination
+California employers may not ask job applicants about their salary history.
+Effective in 2023, California employers will be required to include the pay range for the position in a job posting, and to disclose to current employees, upon request, the pay range for the position they hold.

-FEHA defines disability far more broadly than the Americans with Disabilities Act (ADA).
-Under the ADA, an employee must show that he or she suffers from a physical or mental impairment that "substantially limits" a major life activity and mitigating measures may prevent a finding of disability.
-In contrast, under FEHA, the employee only needs to show that the physical or mental disability "limits" (not substantially limits) a major life activity.
+Disability Discrimination The FEHA defines disability far more broadly than the Americans with Disabilities Act (ADA).
+Under the ADA, an employee must show that they suffer from a physical or mental impairment that "substantially limits" a major life activity, and mitigating measures may prevent a finding of disability.
+In contrast, under the FEHA, the employee only needs to show that the physical or mental disability "limits" (not substantially limits) a major life activity.
 Mitigating measures are not considered in determining whether a condition constitutes a disability.
-Under FEHA, an employee can bring a separate claim for failure to engage in the interactive process, so good documentation is especially important.
-Finally, under FEHA, an employee can establish that he or she is limited in the major life activity of "working" even if he or she is only limited from performing a particular job as opposed to a broad range of jobs.
+Under the FEHA, an employee can bring a separate claim for failure to engage in the interactive process, so good documentation is especially important.
+Finally, under the FEHA, an employee can establish that they are limited in the major life activity of "working" even if they are only limited from performing a particular job as opposed to a broad range of jobs.
+Age Discrimination Under the FEHA, it is presumptively unlawful for an employer to use salary as the basis for selecting employees for layoff.
+The Age Discrimination in Employment Act (ADEA), by contrast, allows employers to take action based on "reasonable factors other than age."
+Continuing Violation Doctrine California courts recognize a continuing violation doctrine for discrimination charges based on a course of conduct that occurred partly outside the time period allowed for filing an administrative charge.
+Under Title VII, this doctrine is generally only available in cases alleging hostile environment harassment.
+Reasonable Accommodation for Drug/Alcohol Rehabilitation Employers with 25 or more employees must reasonably accommodate any employee who voluntarily enters an alcohol or drug rehabilitation program, provided the reasonable accommodation does not impose an undue hardship on the employer.